Have you been told that you snore loudly in your sleep?

 Sleep apnea’s consequences are much more than just missing some sleep.
 When you don’t sleep well, it has serious impacts.
 Your mind is foggier during the day, causing problems with decision-making.
 It’s hard to think clearly or solve problems.

 Sleep helps you store memories, meaning those are impacted too.
 You’re fatigued throughout the day and may struggle to stay awake even when it matters most.
 Lack of sleep weakens your immune system.
 You’re more susceptible to infections and viruses.

 Since sleep apnea is a breathing issue, breathing problems are common.
 You stop breathing multiple times when you’re asleep.
 Since your breathing is being paused, your blood oxygen levels are lower.
 Your body needs this oxygen to function properly.
 When you aren’t getting enough, it’s harder for the body just to do basic functions.

 The severest impacts of sleep apnea are those on the heart and circulatory system.
 Sleep apnea makes you more likely to experience high blood pressure, stroke, irregular heart rhythm, and heart failure.
 Levels of bad cholesterol and your blood sugar are elevated, too.
 With problems like these, you’re even at a higher risk of death when you suffer from untreated sleep apnea.

 Schedule An Appointment

 A sleep test may be needed to diagnose your sleep apnea.
 If this is the case, Dr. Halim can make appropriate recommendations to ensure you receive the proper care.
-To get started in managing your sleep apnea, schedule a consultation with our local dentist in Capitol Hill, DC today.
-We look forward to helping you achieve a good night’s rest for many years to come.
+To start managing your sleep apnea, schedule a consultation with our local dentist in Capitol Hill, DC, today.
+We look forward to helping you achieve a good night’s rest for many years.